cedrikkaufmann/go-password/README.md

 ## Example

-In this short two short examples, we provide a brief overview how to use this package to first create a new hash of a given passwort and in the second one will show you how to verify a passwort.
+In this two examples, we provide a brief overview of how to use this package, to first create a new hash of a given passwort and in the second one we will show you how to verify a password.

 Generate new hash: